pluarant/pluarant.github.io/documentation/tutorials/first-app/anatomy.md

 Following are some of the callbacks.
 For entire list and more details, refer [listener API documentation](https://mesibo.com/documentation/api/listeners/):

 ### mesibo_onConnectionStatus
 Invoked when the connection status is changed.
-There are different connection status codes corresponding to which you can get to know you whether your app is online/offline.
+There are different connection status codes corresponding to which you can get to know whether your app is online/offline.

 ### mesibo_onMessageStatus
 Invoked when the status of the outgoing or sent message is changed.
 For example,